on3iro/Gloomhaven-scenario-creator/README.md

 * [Contribution](#contribution)

 ## About
+**Update 15.04.2017:**
+I still have not heard back from Isaac Childres and unfortunately he has not yet provided any information regarding the legal use of the game asset files he provided.
+Furthermore I am currently rather busy, which is why the project is on halt for now.
+This does not mean that it is discontinued by any means, but I want to get this whole legal thing sorted out before I invest more time in this rather complex endevor.
+Lastly I consider a rewrite of the frontend in [Elm](http://elm-lang.org/), because I started learning the language and am liking it a lot.
+The downside of this would be, that it might be harder for contributers to actually dive in and contribute.
+But as this is a hobby project and I want to have some fun with it, this might be the direction I will take it in.

 __As of 12.02.2017 this project is still in very early development and does not yet take any contributions!__